In this article:

 A Contact will be automatically opted out (removed from the Program's Contact List) if they reply with "STOP."
 The Texter will not see their reply at all.
 You must curate your lists carefully.
 A high automatic opt-out rate will cause your messaging to be flagged as potential spam.

-Other than the automated opt-outs, all Workspaces must use a Recommended Reply with an “Opt-Out” Data Tag to remove a Contact from a Program.
-Using any Recommended Reply with this Data Tag will automatically opt a contact out simply by using that Recommended Reply.
+In addition to monitoring automatic opt-out rates, all Workspaces must use a Recommended Reply with an “Opt-Out” Data Tag to remove a Contact from a Program when a contact asks to be opted out.
+Using any Recommended Reply with this Data Tag will automatically opt a contact out.

 Every Program includes a general “Opt-Out” Recommended Reply, one “Wrong Number” Recommended Reply, and one "Both" (Wrong Number + Opt-Out) Recommended Reply.